Skip to main content

 • RED-sourced torrents need the OPS key (because qui queries the opposite site)

-• "Library Scan" (Seeded Torrent Search) can run in Gazelle-only mode without Torznab, but run it sparingly and use an interval of 10+ seconds.
+• "Library Scan" (Seeded Torrent Search) can run in Gazelle-only mode without Torznab.
+Use it sparingly and prefer an interval of 10+ seconds.

 What It Does